 - A comfortable front-closure bra– during labor, you are usually recommended to take your bra off.
 In case of emergency, your bra may be cut off if you leave it on.
 BUT, like I mentioned earlier, I wasn't comfortable laboring without a bra on.
 I bought one that zipped in the front so that when the time came, I could just unzip it to do skin to skin with baby boy.
 How awesome is that!?

 - A blanket OR pillow from home– Big and bulky and difficult to carry around, but I will have to admit…when I see my patients with a small, soft blanket of their own or a pillow that is nice and fluffy, I always feel like it was a good idea.
-It’s not necessary because hospitals have plenty of blankets to go around (even warmed ones).
-There’s just something about having your own comfort from home that is really nice.
-Please don’t bring both.
-That’s just excessive.
-Two pillows is also excessive.
-C’mon, girls.
+It's not necessary because hospitals have plenty of blankets to go around (even warmed ones).
+There's just something about having your own comfort from home that is really nice.
+You probably don't need to bring both.
+That's just excessive and takes up a light of room in your limited bag space.

 - Snacks– This just depends.
-I didn’t feel the need to pack snacks but maybe you will.
-Just remember these few things about packing snacks: You can’t eat until after the baby comes, which at that point family or friends can bring you any food you want.
+I didn't feel the need to pack snacks but maybe you will.
+Just remember these few things about packing snacks: You can't eat until after the baby comes, which at that point family or friends can bring you any food you want.
 The hospital provides food during the day and snacks if you deliver in the middle of the night.
-And lastly, they just take up space.
+They may just take up space without getting eaten.
 You decide.
-If you do pack snacks, make sure it’s a smart snack like KIND bars which can boost your milk supply with healthy ingredients such as oats and sesame seeds.
+If you do pack snacks, make sure it's a smart snack like KIND bars which can boost your milk supply with healthy ingredients such as oats and sesame seeds.

 - Mini motorized fan– A couple of times I have seen women bring tiny portable fans to attach to the bed rail.
 I though it was genius.
-In labor you get hot, might end up stripping into your birthday suite and still be sweating.
+In labor, you'll get hot, might end up stripping into your birthday suite and still be sweating.
 It happens.
 These women definitely came prepared.
 If you usually run hot, this might be a good idea for you.

-- Minimal makeup– You’re not going to have the time or the energy to put on your whole face, eyelashes and all.
-You’ve got a new baby attached to your boob now.
-So if you want to put makeup on, just grab the essentials that make you look alive and you’re golden.
+- Minimal makeup– You're probably not going to have the time, the energy, or the drive to put on your whole face, eyelashes and all.
+You've got a new baby attached to your boob now.
+So, if you want to put makeup on, just grab the essentials that make you look alive and you're golden.